salesforce-ux/design-system/docs/sass/codestyle.md

 Mixins duplicate a set of rules.
 Use these when you need to alter variables within a set of shared rules.

-### Extends
-Extends comma-delineates selectors.
-Use these sparingly when you need to reuse code without extra output.
-Make sure compiled selectors do not chain more than three.
-The best use of extends is for the "base state" of a component.
-For example, `.button` can be created for the base state, and then it can be extended for each button style.

-(Perhaps we should mention the silent selector here?)

 ---